Table of Contents

 - WiFi 6, Bluetooth 5.1

-The recently released Microsoft Surface Laptop 5 is a highly capable machine that features Intel’s 12th generation Evo CPUs, which are much more energy-efficient.
+The older Microsoft Surface Laptop 5 is a highly capable machine that features Intel’s 12th generation Evo CPUs, which are much more energy-efficient.
 The Surface Laptop comes in two sizes, 13” and 15”.
 You can choose the size you prefer, though the 15” model allows for more configurations than the former.

 This touchscreen laptop is a veritable machine, but if you’re looking for a computer for game development, you may need to look elsewhere because the Surface Laptop 5 has no discrete GPU.